rescript-lang/rewatch/README.md

   2. Build / Clean / Watch

   ```
-  yarn rewatch build .
+  yarn rewatch build
   ```

   ```
-  yarn rewatch clean .
+  yarn rewatch clean
   ```

   ```
-  yarn rewatch watch .
+  yarn rewatch watch
   ```

-  Where `.` is the folder where the 'root' `bsconfig.json` lives.
+  You can pass in the folder as the second argument where the 'root' `bsconfig.json` lives.
 If you encounter a 'stale build error', either directly, or after a while, a `clean` may be needed to clean up some old compiler assets.

 ## Full Options